crazybets/Blixbet-Casino-Site/README.md

 Takes only 15 minutes to install blixbet on your vps server!

-Contact us for access/purchase Crazybets.cc :
+Contact us for access/purchase Blixbet.net :
 - Website: Blixbet.net
 - Telegram: t.me/hesuse
 - Discord: Find me on discord by searching [hesues] <= im active here